 So that’s what I did, I listened.

 Turns out Josh was suffering from anxiety.
-Not the sports variety kind, but an intense paralytic kind.
+Not the sports variety kind, but an intense paralytic type.
 The type that comes with racing thoughts, increased heart-rate, rapid breathing, dull throbbing in the throat, nausea, and overwhelming feelings of loss of control.

 It was also true that Josh had moved, as well.
 Except not with his whole family-just with his mother.
-Josh’s grandmother was beginning to suffer the ill effects of old age, so his mother had decided to move to Florida to take care of her.
+Josh’s grandmother was beginning to suffer the ill effects of age, so his mother had decided to move to Florida to take care of her.
 Josh, the youngest of 4 and the only sibling left at home, had been dragged along for the ride.
-As indicated above, Josh was excited about the move at first but then he discovered his father couldn’t come with the family because of work: 1st) his father couldn’t find a job that would pay as well as in the North, and 2nd) Josh’s father could not afford to lose his retirement.
+As indicated above, Josh was excited about the move at first but then discovered his father couldn’t come with the family because of work: 1st) his father couldn’t find a job that would pay as well as in the North, and 2nd) Josh’s father could not afford to lose his retirement.
 So, it was just Josh, his mom, and Josh’s grandma-all staying in Grandma’s tiny house.